 Rapid7 used Project Sonar to compile a list of of internet-facing Exchange servers on March 24, and found over 350,000 servers running a vulnerable version of Exchange.
 The team looked for publicly-facing Exchange Outlook Web App (OWA) services, and found 357,629 vulnerable servers out of 433,464 Exchange servers, said Tom Sellers, the manager of Rapid7 Labs.
 That means only about 17 percent of the Exchange servers in this analysis had been updated.

 Microsoft released the security update for CVE-2020-0688 on Feb.
 11. An attacker with any stolen Exchange user account could trigger the vulnerability and remotely execute arbitrary code with system-level privileges.
-In many environments, the attacker could potentially compromise the entire Exchange environment—which includes email—and all of Active Directory.
+In many environments, the attacker could potentially compromise the entire Exchange environment—which includes email—and all of Microsoft Entra ID.

 Attack groups like to go after email servers such as Exchange because it lets them read all of the organization’s communications and plans, and control what the organization says.
 An attacker could “divulge or falsify corporate email communications at will,” Simon Zuckerbraun, a security researcher with the Zero Day Institute, wrote in a description of the vulnerability.